2008 Indianapolis 500

-It was the first Indy 500 where all entries utilized the Dallara IR-05 chassis after Phil Giebler failed to qualify with Panoz chassis - effectively ushering in a four-year "spec" era.
+It was the first Indy 500 where all qualifiers utilized the Dallara IR-03/IR-05 chassis after Phil Giebler failed to qualify with the Panoz chassis.
+Panoz had already ceased supporting their chassis program in 2006, effectively ushering in a four-year "spec" era.
 In addition, all full-time entries began utilizing semi-automatic paddle shifters in 2008.
 Paddle shifters for part-time Indy 500-only entries were optional due to cost reasons.

 IndyCar Series practice began May 4.
 Time trials took place over the two weekends prior to the race (May 10–11 and May 17–18).
 The final practice was held Friday May 23.